LoganKelly/LOLTracer/README.md

 `lci.exe LOLTracer.lol > LOLrender.ppm`

 Expect several hours render time for the image to complete with default settings.
+On my home desktop with a Quad Core 2.4 Ghz CPU it took approximately 40 hours to complete.
 If you would like faster results, I recommend changing the number of rays used from 64 to a lower number.
 However since the pixel color is accumulated over many samples, the resulting image will be darker.
 If you lower the number of rays, I also recommend increasing the default colors for the ground and sky by a proportional amount.

 ##Background